%--------------------------------------------------%

 %

-% foldl(Pred, List, Start End) calls Pred
+% foldl(Pred, List, Start, End):

-% and returns the final value in End.
+% returns its final value as End.

 %